Overview

 Port description

-CyberPi is equipped with a Type-C USB port, an electronic module port, and an extension board port, which allow it to easily and quickly connect to various types of electronic modules and extension boards.
+CyberPi is equipped with a USB Type-C port, a port for connecting to electronic modules, and a port for connecting to extension boards, which allow CyberPi to easily and quickly connect to various types of electronic modules and extension boards.

 Micro USB port (Type-C)